dancinllama/dancinllama.github.io/_posts/2020-05-15-Deployment-History.md

 ---
-title: "A Brief History in Salesforce Deployments"
+title: "A Brief History in Salesforce DevOps"
 header:
   overlay_color: "#5e616c"
   overlay_image: /images/galaxy.jpg
 excerpt: >
-  In this post, titled "A Brief History in Salesforce Deployments", I discuss the evolution of deploying metadata between environments in Salesforce, and provide insight on tools and products that you can start using today
+  In this post, titled "A Brief History in Salesforce Devops", I discuss the evolution of deploying metadata between environments in Salesforce, and provide insight on tools and products used today
 categories:
   - Salesforce
   - Deployment